williamsnell/ws_content/content/posts/gans/index.md

 should produce kernels that take in/out image data directly.

-For a (4x4 kernel) convolutional layer that takes in an RGB image and produces a 128-feature output, we will need
+For a (4x4 kernel) convolutional layer that takes in an RGB image and produces a 128-feature output, this comes out to:
-- 128 individual kernels (1 for each feature in the next layer),
+- 128 individual kernels (1 for each feature in the output layer),
 - of depth 3 (i.e. each kernel has different weights for how much it activates on a red, green, or blue pixel)
 - of size 4 x 4

 Because each kernel has a depth of 3, we can visualize its weights using RGB images.
-In essence, we get 128 x (4 high x 4 wide) images, where a bright red pixel indicates a part of the kernel that activates strongly on red pixels, but not on green or blue.
+In essence, we get 128 x (4 high x 4 wide) images, where a bright red pixel indicates a part of the kernel that activates strongly on red pixels, but not on green or blue, and a black pixel indicates no activation for any input colour.

 We can use this process in reverse to visualize the generator's **output** kernels, where a 128-feature space is projected up into an RGB image by transpose convolutions (effectively, but not quite, a convolution in reverse.)